yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabtyedb-connector.md

 ### Domain types

 YugabyteDB supports user-defined types that are based on other underlying types.
-When such column types are used, Debezium exposes the column’s representation based on the full type hierarchy.
+When such column types are used, Debezium exposes the column's representation based on the full type hierarchy.

 {{< note title="Note" >}}

 Capturing changes in columns that use YugabyteDB domain types requires special consideration.
 When a column is defined to contain a domain type that extends one of the default database types and the domain type defines a custom length or scale, the generated schema inherits that defined length or scale.

-When a column is defined to contain a domain type that extends another domain type that defines a custom length or scale, the generated schema does not inherit the defined length or scale because that information is not available in the YugabyteDB driver’s column metadata.
+When a column is defined to contain a domain type that extends another domain type that defines a custom length or scale, the generated schema does not inherit the defined length or scale because that information is not available in the YugabyteDB driver's column metadata.

 {{< /note >}}